-The question given below is a problem solving question in Simple Interest.
-An easy question.
-The task at hand is to compute the principal invested based on data about interest earned.
+The given question is a GMAT 550 level problem solving question from the topic Simple Interest.
+It tests the concept of finding principal invested based on data about interest earned.

-Therefore, interest earned each year = $20.
+Because Ann invested in simple interest, interest earned each year = $20.

 Interest earned in the first 2 years = 2 × 20 = $40.

 Therefore, principal = Sum at the end of 2 years - $40 = $240 - $40 = $200.